Writing Without Your Voice, and With Someone Else's

 As a student, the voice I use to write essays or discussion posts varies from the voice I use when I’m talking or texting.

-In academic papers, there’s still a hint of my uniqueness in the way I pattern my sentences or the way I pick my words but it’s much more structured and conformed.
-Professional.
-Drastically different when I’m talking calmly to my friends who aren’t grading the way I mispronounce “anonymous”.
+In academic papers, there’s still a hint of my uniqueness in the way I pattern my sentences or the way I pick my words, but it’s much more structured and conformed.
+It feels professional.
+This is drastically different from how I talk calmly to my friends, who aren’t grading me on how I mispronounce “anonymous.”

 Two distinct voices from the same person.